JThilinaDK123/LLMOps-ESG-Indicator-Summerizer-Chatbot/Step 02.md

 ## Part 9: Testing

-### Step 1: Access the ESGIndicatorChatbot
+### Step 1: Access the MedExtract

 1. Go to the CloudFront URL: `https://YOUR-DISTRIBUTION.cloudfront.net`
-2. The ESGIndicatorChatbot should load with HTTPS.
+2. The MedExtract should load with HTTPS.

 ### Step 2: Verify Memory in S3